Rhys-T/nix-fpc-test/README.md

 Examining the log closer, I see no evidence that the linker wrapper is being called in the GitHub case.
 There are no references to `ld-params.XXXXXX` tempfiles in its build log, only `cc-params.XXXXXX` ones.
 The local log has both.
 And the arguments that `ld` is complaining about aren't mentioned anywhere in GitHub's version of the log, but they're present locally.

-I have no idea whether the problem is in Nix, Nixpkgs, `fpc`, GitHub, [cachix/install-nix-action](https://github.com/cachix/install-nix-action), or something else I haven't even considered, so I apologize if this is the wrong place to open this issue.
-About the only thing I've managed to eliminate is [the actual program I was originally trying to package](https://drl.chaosforge.org).

 ### Steps To Reproduce
 Steps to reproduce the behavior:
 1. Clone [Rhys-T/nix-fpc-test](https://github.com/Rhys-T/nix-fpc-test) on an Intel Mac.
 It contains two Nix files: